-At that time, both Bhikkhu and Waduda were active participants in the Osho meditations and activities in the Osho Commune (which later became Osho Meditation Resort).
+At that time, both Bhikkhu and Waduda were active participants in the OSHO meditations and activities in the OSHO Commune (which later became OSHO Meditation Resort).
 More research into the new recording project was taken, but initially no further action was done.
-That all changed when Osho left his body on January 19th, 1990.
-Bhikkhu and Waduda felt moved to manifest this project, so Bhikkhu moved to the Osho TAO Center in Munich Germany to start the new company, Tao Music.
-A short time later, Waduda travelled to Pune to finish an NLP/Hypnosis training with Ragini Michaels.
+That all changed when OSHO left his body on January 19th, 1990.
+Bhikkhu and Waduda felt moved to manifest this project, so Bhikkhu moved to the OSHO TAO Center in Munich Germany to start the new company, Tao Music.
+Waduda followed later, after travelling to Pune to finish an NLP/Hypnosis training with Ragini Michaels.
 With the help of designer/ musician friend, Prem Joshua the first five CD projects were designed:

 - Now Pt.
 Hariprasad Chaurasia and Amareesh Leib

 Four of these productions are still in the 2017 New Earth Records catalog.

 CD manufacturing was done by Sonopress, a Bertelsmann company.
 Warehouse Fulfillment was set up with Swami Johannes at OSHO UTA Institute, Cologne.
 Bhikkhu and Waduda still being a bit rootless after many years in India, moved between Ponte Tresa and Cimo/Ticino, Switzerland and Strasslach/Munich, Germany, before they settled back in the center of Munich near to the OSHO Tao Center in 1992.

 There was a constant stream of new releases at that time with albums by Prem Joshua, Terra Incognita, L. Subramaniam, Miten, Hariprasad Chaurasia, Nadama and more of OSHO’s active meditation CDs.